 Introductory course in effectively meeting the personal and emotional needs of clients in a rehabilitation setting.
+Emphasis will be placed on the professional role, ethics, and responsibilities as well as tional needs of clients in a rehabilitation setting.
 Emphasis will be placed on the professional role, ethics, and responsibilities as well as on understanding the special needs and characteristics of rehabilitation clients.
 This course is offered exclusively for CDV majors.

 CED 633.
 Analysis of the Individual (5).
-Pr., Departmental approval.
+Pr., departmental approval.